balena-io/etcher/docs/USER-DOCUMENTATION.md

 Note that the value of the variable will be ignored if it doesn't match the release type of the current application version.
-For example, setting the variable to a production version (e.g. `ETCHER_FAKE_S3_LATEST_VERSION=2.0.0`) will be ignored if you're running a snapshot build, and vice-versa.
+For example, setting the variable to a production version (e.g. `ETCHER_FAKE_S3_LATEST_VERSION=2.0.0`) will be ignored if you're running a prerelease build, and vice-versa.

 See [`PUBLISHING.md`][publishing] for more details about release types.